cschotte/blog/content/posts/Azure DevOps Dashboard/index.md

 ## Source Code

-Alle source code can be found on [GitHub](https://github.com/cschotte/Azure-DevOps-Dashboard).
+All source code can be found on [GitHub](https://github.com/cschotte/Azure-DevOps-Dashboard).